 Best for Mobile App Developers

-SDK-first tools that go beyond surveys — combining bug reporting, crash analytics, and session replay alongside feedback collection.
+SDK-first tools that go beyond surveys.
+They combine bug reporting, crash analytics, and session replay alongside feedback collection.
 Built for engineering-led teams shipping native and cross-platform apps.

 7. Luciq (formerly Instabug): Best for Mobile Developers Combining Bug Reporting and In-App Feedback